 In Exodus 14:14 we saw a beautiful picture of God’s people, walking in obedience to God’s will, learning how to be still and let the Lord fight their battle.
-They quieted the fear, anxiety and worry in their mind to trust God in the face of real danger.
+They taught us to quiet the fear, anxiety, and worry in our minds to trust God will fight for you in the face of real danger.

 King Ahab had a come to Jesus moment three years before his death- sort of.
 He saw God and understood, at least for a moment, that God was God and he was not.
 King Ahab humbled himself and that pleased God.

 God gave him three years of peace and King Ahab prospered in those years.
 He had wealth, power, stature, everything a man could want.
 The king even acquired an alliance with King Jehoshaphat bringing an uneasy alliance between the split Kingdoms of Israel.
 Amazing!

 But there was something King Ahab wanted, something he felt was his.
 He was entitled to it, it should be his, he could take it if he wanted it back.
 The place was Ra-moth in Gilead.

 The how’s and why’s of all that will have to wait for another day, but today we just need to understand that the king wanted something God did not give him and the king could not be happy without it.

 God was silent for a time, then God said no. What does it mean when God is silent?
 It isn’t always proof of a no, sometimes it means to wait, but what happens when we push through anyway?

 Observations on 1 Kings 22:3 lead me to ask a lot of questions.

 Why is it so hard to see all the blessings when there is something you want (something God said no about)?

 Do you take time to look around and count your blessings?
 I try to spend some time each morning thanking God for the things in my life that are blessings.
 But when I want something it is harder to do that.
 All I can think about is the thing I want but don’t have.